On this page

 password offline_access

-Whether persistent refresh token or rotating refresh token behavior is enabled depends on what type of application that you're using.
+Whether persistent refresh token or rotating refresh token behavior is enabled depends on what type of app that you're using.
 When you select Refresh Token as an allowed grant type, SPAs use refresh token rotation as the default behavior.
 Mobile apps and web apps use persistent refresh token behavior as the default.
 See Refresh token rotation.

 Get a refresh token with the code flow